-NTU is pleased to launch the Images of Research 2019 competition.
-Hosted by Researcher Development, this inaugural competition offers NTU researchers the chance to illustrate or represent their research using a single image (photograph, digital image or piece of artwork) along with an engaging short description.
+In May 2019 NTU launched its first Images of Research 2019 competition.
+Hosted by Researcher Development, this inaugural competition offered NTU researchers the chance to illustrate or represent their research using a single image (photograph, digital image or piece of artwork) along with an engaging short description.

-The competition is designed to showcase the amazing research at NTU, illustrating research diversity in both applicants (PhD students, early career researchers, established academics, etc.) and in research projects.
-It's the perfect medium for engaging non-specialists and captures the essence of complex research projects in an accessible way.
+The competition was designed to showcase the amazing research at NTU, illustrating research diversity in both applicants (PhD students, early career researchers, established academics, etc.) and in research projects.
+It was the perfect medium for engaging non-specialists and captures the essence of complex research projects in an accessible way.

 Laxmi Aggarwal - A Market Reduction Approach to Illegal Ivory Markets in Tanzania